Ultra106five: History

 Ultra106five began in the 1970s with a group of people who had a vision of a Christian radio station in Hobart.

 Neville and Joan Brown and a friend of theirs had the initial idea for a Christian radio station in Hobart immediately after a time of prayer.

 It was 1974, and Neville had just left his job as a supervising engineer at the ABC.

-After doing some initial enquiries, they discovered that no radio licences were being offered at that stage, so they left for an overseas trip thinking they had missed it.
+After making some initial enquiries, they discovered that no radio licences were being offered at that stage, so they left for an overseas trip thinking they had missed it.

 When Neville and Joan went overseas, everywhere they went, they came across Christian radio, and so the idea of a Christian radio station in Hobart just wouldn't go away!

 Finally, in 1978, the opportunity to apply for a public broadcasting licence came.

 The Browns were due to go overseas in just a few days when they heard about the opportunity.

 They quickly gathered together their meagre resources to apply for the licence.
 There were Christian licences being offered in every state and each group had to go before a tribunal to present their case.

 In the end, only two licences were offered.
 One in Sydney to what is now known as Hope 103.2, and 7HFC in Hobart!

 Once the licence was acquired, it was still a little bit longer before the 7HFC team could get the radio station on the air.

 Initially, a studio was setup in the corner of Neville and Joan's New Town home so that they could get the station off the ground.

 Then, at 2 PM on Sunday 30 March 1980, 7HFC (Hope Foundation Communicators) went to air in Hobart for the very first time!

 In the 1990s, Neville developed Parkinson's Disease, and so he began to focus on training.

 In 1996, he handed the station over to others.
 Neville died in 2004.
 Joan died in 2012.